 Better yet, check out this online hydration calculator created by Camelbak.com.

-It will help you determine how much water you need taking into account variables such as your age, weight, and gender; the type, intensity, and duration of activity; temperature and even cloud cover.
+It will help you determine how much water you need when you exercise by taking into account variables such as your age, weight, gender, activity level, temperature, and even cloud cover.

-People around the world drink it to upgrade their memory, mood, focus, and productivity.
-(26)
+People around the world rely on caffeinated beverages to upgrade their memory, mood, focus, and productivity.
+(31)